pingcap/docs/ticdc/monitor-ticdc.md

 - Changefeed table count: The number of tables that each TiCDC node needs to replicate in the replication task
 - Processor resolved ts: The timestamps that have been resolved in the TiCDC cluster
 - Table resolved ts: The replication process of each table in the replication task
-- Changefeed checkpoint: The process of replicating data to the downstream.
+- Changefeed checkpoint: The progress of replicating data to the downstream.
 Normally, the green bars are connected to the yellow line
 - PD etcd requests/s: The number of requests that a TiCDC node sends to PD per second
 - Exit error count: The number of errors that interrupt the replication task per minute
-- Changefeed checkpoint lag: The data replication process lag (the unit is second) between the upstream and the downstream
+- Changefeed checkpoint lag: The process lag of data replication (the unit is second) between the upstream and the downstream
-- Changefeed resolved ts lag: The data replication process lag (the unit is second) between the upstream and TiCDC nodes
+- Changefeed resolved ts lag: The process lag of data replication (the unit is second) between the upstream and TiCDC nodes
 - Flush sink duration: The histogram of the time spent by TiCDC asynchronously flushing data to the downstream
-- Flush sink duration percentile: Within one second, the 95%, 99%, and 99.9% probability of the time spent by TiCDC asynchronously flushing data to the downstream
+- Flush sink duration percentile: The time (P95, P99, and P999) spent by TiCDC asynchronously flushing data to the downstream within one second
 - Sink write duration: The histogram of the time spent by TiCDC writing a transaction change to the downstream
-- Sink write duration percentile: Within one second, the 95%, 99%, and 99.9% probability of the time spent by TiCDC writing a transaction change to the downstream
+- Sink write duration percentile: The time (P95, P99, and P999) spent by TiCDC writing a transaction change to the downstream within one second
-- MySQL sink conflict detect duration: The histogram of the time spent by detecting MySQL sink conflicts
+- MySQL sink conflict detect duration: The histogram of the time spent on detecting MySQL sink conflicts
-- MySQL sink conflict detect duration percentile: Within one second, the 95%, 99%, and 99.9% probability of the time spent by detecting MySQL sink conflicts
+- MySQL sink conflict detect duration percentile: The time (P95, P99, and P999) spent on detecting MySQL sink conflicts within one second
 - MySQL sink worker load: The workload of MySQL sink workers of TiCDC nodes

 ## Events

-Following is an example of the **Events** panel:
+The following is an example of the **Events** panel:

 ![TiCDC Dashboard - Events metrics 2](/media/ticdc/ticdc-dashboard-events-1.png)
 ![TiCDC Dashboard - Events metrics 2](/media/ticdc/ticdc-dashboard-events-2.png)